♪ Album Reviews · Alto Saxophone

 Charlie Parker

 Norman Granz saw what the independent labels could not afford to execute: Parker in new contexts, with strings, with big bands, with Latin percussion, with Dizzy Gillespie again.
-These seven LPs capture the final studio years, when Parker's ambitions outpaced his health but never his imagination.
+These nine LPs capture the final studio years and the posthumous Verve compilations that organized them, when Parker's ambitions outpaced his health but never his imagination.

 3Labels